sonalsannigrahi/Archers-Final/LogBook.md

 Sonal Sannigrahi- Looking into sprite animation vs vector graphics through drawables.
 Implemented a click and drag function for the bow/arrow.
 Will be implementing character movements next.

-Jiwon Park - Started the implementation of ground and looking for the sprites for blackhole.
+Jiwon Park -  Began the mplemention of the ground where characters stand on and looking for sprite that will be used in our black hole.

 Sunho Hwang - Began and finished the implementation of the bird classs with animations.
 Started on another balloon class.
 Some animations still require polishing.